lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 Start the application with the `--add-admin` flag.
 The application will then prompt for an email and a password, creates the admin and shuts down again.
 This can be done while another instance of the application is running.

-### Create a database and an user with limited rights
+### Create a database and a user with limited rights

 ```sql
 create user mercury with encrypted password '<password>';